kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	//
 	// This field is required.
     // +required
-	EvictionRequestCancellationPolicy EvictionRequestCancellationPolicy `json:"evictionRequestCancellationPolicy" protobuf:"varint,5,opt,name=evictionRequestCancellationPolicy"`
+	EvictionRequestCancellationPolicy EvictionRequestCancellationPolicy `json:"evictionRequestCancellationPolicy" protobuf:"varint,7,opt,name=evictionRequestCancellationPolicy"`

-	// The number of unsuccessful attempts to evict the referenced pod via the API-initiated eviction,
-	// e.g. due to a PodDisruptionBudget.
-	// This is set by the eviction controller after all the interceptors have completed.
-	// The minimum value is 1, and subsequent updates can only increase it.
+	// Pod-specific status that is populated during Pod eviction.
+	// This field can only be set when .spec.podRef is set.
     // +optional
-	FailedAPIEvictionCounter *int32 `json:"failedAPIEvictionCounter,omitempty" protobuf:"varint,6,opt,name=failedAPIEvictionCounter"`
+    PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,8,opt,name=podEvictionStatus"`
 }

 // +enum